snowplow/documentation/docs/getting-started-with-snowplow-bdp/cloud/index.md

 # Introduction

-BDP Cloud is a hosted and lightweight version of [Snowplow](https://snowplow.io), designed to get your organization up and running and delivering value from behavioural data as quickly as possible.
+BDP Cloud is a hosted and lightweight version of [Snowplow](https://snowplow.io), designed to get your organization up and running and delivering value from behavioral data as quickly as possible.
 It enables you to create rich and well-structured data to power your advanced analytics and AI use cases.

 ## How does BDP Cloud differ from BDP Enterprise?